-Just got home from vacation and had one full day before needing to go back to work.
-Had discovered on my inaugural bike ride with Ted that the back break of my new bike was sticking and making it pretty difficult to ride over long distances.
-I really wanted to get my bike fixed before work commenced again.
-Contemplated briefly if I should drive my bike over to Sports Basement, but once I plotted the bike path from my house, the ride was only 5 miles to get there, which didn’t seem too bad and would be good exercise for the new year.
+Arrived home from vacation and had one full day before needing to go back to work.
+Had discovered on my inaugural bike ride with Ted that the back break of my new bike was sticking.
+This made it pretty difficult to ride over long distances.
+I wanted to get my bike fixed before work commenced again.
+Contemplated briefly if I should drive my bike over to Sports Basement.
+Once I plotted the bike path from my house to the store, the ride was only 5 miles.
+The distance didn’t seem too bad and would be a good way to get in exercise for the new year.

-Got going on my bike, and right after stopping and starting at one of the lights before the San Tomas bike path, the brake locked up against the wheel.
-The lock up didn’t throw me, but the sound was annoying and I looked back to see if I could kick it back into place.
-While looking backwards I hit a pothole and went flying off the right side of my bike landing on my right knee and hand.
-Since I love wearing all long sleeves with the thumb holes this saved my right hand from being ripped up, looked down at the sleeves and the fabric was rubbed but all in all ok.
+Right after stopping and starting at one of the lights before the San Tomas bike path, the brake locked up against the wheel.
+While the lockup didn’t throw me, the sound was annoying and I looked back to see if I could kick it back into place.
+Looking backward to kick the tire I ended up hitting a pothole and flying off my bike to land on my right knee.
+Since I love wearing long sleeves with thumb holes this saved my right hand from being ripped up.
+Looking down at the sleeves the fabric was pilling but no rips or tears.

-Then I looked down at my knee, and my pants were ripped but the skin looked intact.
+I looked down at my knee, and my pants were ripped but the skin looked intact.
 Wow, really?
-I got away from the incident with no real injury.
+I got away from the incident with no injuries.
 Amazing!

-Got back on my bike and rode the rest of the way to Sports Basement, check in my bags at the front desk and headed to the bike department.
+Rode the rest of the way to Sports Basement where I checked in my bags at the front desk and headed to the bike department.
 Waiting around for the repair guy, I felt a stinging and noticed a darker black spot on my pants right below the hole on my leg.
 I moved the pants around and came face to face with Divot.
 Super gnarly bloody mess with shreds of skin and dirt intermingled.
-My compression pants had helped do some of the clotting and prevented me from noticing how bad the wound actually was.
+My compression pants had helped do some of the clottings and prevented me from noticing how bad the wound actually was.

 Wow Jess, did you really think you got away with a helmet cracking bike accident with no actual injury?
 Ha… you are delusional.
 (Yeah, sometimes I talk to myself in the 3rd person.)